Open to: All

 Level: Standard

-This is a project-based course for the highly motivated student who is interested in multimedia communications, 2D and 3D animation, and basic web page design.
+This is a project-based course for the highly motivated student who is interested in multimedia communications, 2D and 3D animation, stop motion animation, motion graphics, podcasting, and basic web page design are some of the topics to be covered.
 The primary focus of this course is on digital arts development and application of computer technology to produce interactive presentations.
 Students will work with industry standard software and digital imaging technology to create professional quality multimedia presentations, animations, and web pages that incorporate text, digital photographs, sound, and animation.
 Students in this course will be required to conceive and produce several multimedia presentations and an interactive web page.